LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

    require get(x::integer)
    require size()::integer

-The requirements take the form of a list of memeber method signatures.
+The requirements take the form of a list of member method signatures.
 If all of the member method signatures are defined by the type which the trait is applied to, then the methods which are provided by the trait will work.